Structured Secrets

 - You mark which fields should rotate and which stay static

-- Fields marked for rotation have their values auto-generated (you don't provide values for them)
+- Fields marked for rotation have their values auto-generated (you do not provide values for them)

 - Static fields require values upfront